-8.3 Long Short-Term Memory (LSTM)
+17 8.3 Long Short-Term Memory (LSTM)

 Innovations on top of the basic RNN architecture try to improve their ability to handle long-range correlations in the data.
-We saw that the updates to the hidden state/statistic h_t is the key to doing so.
-The architectures called LSTMs, and their simpler counterparts called GRUs, are mechanisms that give us more control to update the hidden state.
+We saw that the updates to the hidden state/statistic $h_t$ is the key to doing so.
+The architectures called give us more control to update the hidden state.